humansintheloop-dev/humansintheloop-dev-examples-loctree/README.md

 ## How this application was developed

-The application was written entirely by Claude Code, using the TODO development workflow.
+The application was written entirely by Claude Code, using the https://github.com/humansintheloop-dev/humansintheloop-dev-workflow-and-tools[Humans in the loop development workflow and tools]

 ## Features